tomarp/auditory_stimulation/exp_survey.md

 ---

 ### **Section 2: General Experience**
-1. **How would you rate your overall level of relaxation/alertness during the experiment?**
+1. **How would you rate your overall level of relaxation/alertness during this session?**
    - Scale:
      - 1: Very Relaxed
      - 2: Somewhat Relaxed